ryanallen/words-of-my-perfect-teacher/README.md

 - Em- and en-dashes use closed style&mdash;`word&mdash;word`, no spaces&mdash;via `&mdash;` and `&ndash;` entities.
 - Missing chapters added to the Part Three intro.
 - The [five kinds of transference](#i-the-five-kinds-of-transference) are headings, not a numbered list.
+- Illustrations are hand-traced from the original woodblock prints by Ryan Allen.

 May all beings be free from suffering.